JonasLoos/CISR_NeurIPS20/README.md

 This repository contains the implementation of the Curriculum Induction for Safe Reinforcement learning (CISR) framework and the code to reproduce the experiments presented in the paper ["Safe Reinforcement Learning via Curriculum Induction", Matteo Turchetta, Andrey Kolobov, Shital Shah, Andreas Krause and Alekh Agarwal](https://arxiv.org/abs/2006.12136).

+It was modified and extended as part of the save-rl project at TU Berlin in Summer 2022.

 ## Installation

 We recommend Ubuntu 18+ and Python 3.7+ installation using [Anaconda](https://www.anaconda.com/products/individual#downloads).